MPCodeWriter21/log21/README.md

 python -m pip install log21
 ```

-or you can clone [the repository](https://github.com/MPCodeWriter21/log21) and run:
+Or you can clone [the repository](https://github.com/MPCodeWriter21/log21) and run:

 ```commandline
 python setup.py install